Welcome to Buddha.Bike.

 I’m Jason Alexander – a husband, father, and priest who loves to ride my bike, usually with a bunch of camping gear strapped to it.
 You might call me a bikepacker.
 I serve as the canon to the ordinary in the Episcopal Church in Arkansas, a unique role in the church, focusing primarily on clergy placement and congregational development.
 I also assist the bishop in the general oversight of the diocese.
 I’m on the road a lot, hopping from church to church, preaching, teaching, and troubleshooting.
 Whenever I can, I swap out my car for my bike and hit the trails.

-Spending time outdoors has been a key part of my spirtual life for as long as I can remember (though I may not have always thought of it as particularly having to do with spirituality).
+Spending time outdoors has been a key part of my spirtual life for as long as I can remember.
 I grew up camping with friends in the mountains and on the beaches in Juneau, Alaska, and when college, and later the church, took me to Arkansas I discovered the amazing Ouachita National Forest just few miles from my front door.
 Riding and bikepacking in the woods brings me joy, especially when I get to share the experience with others.

 In the pages of this website you’ll find everything from musings on fatbike tubeless set-ups to downloadable .gpx tracks for my favorite bike routes and adventures.
 Let me know if you want go for a ride sometime!